Problem

 Solution

-One of Onset’s HOBO data logging experts recommended the compact, weatherproof HOBO MX2304 External Temperature Sensor Data Logger, a Bluetooth-enabled logger that lets users within a 100-foot range download data wirelessly to a mobile device or Windows laptop running Onset’s free HOBOconnect app.
+A HOBO data logging expert recommended the compact, weatherproof HOBO MX2304 External Temperature Sensor Data Logger, a Bluetooth-enabled logger that lets users within a 100-foot range download data wirelessly to a mobile device or Windows laptop running the free HOBOconnect app.
 This allows for deploying the logger in hard-to-reach locations, such as trees, without users having to physically access the logger to access the data.
 An RS3-B Solar Radiation Shield for high-accuracy air temperature measurements in locations exposed to sunlight was also recommended to complete the rugged, reliable, precise solution the NAC was seeking.

 Results